 “They’re going to move for and will probably receive a reduction in the verdict amount by the pro rata shares, which would be two-thirds,” Palmer explained.

-Two other cross-defendants – Westinghouse Electric Corp., a based CBS Corp. subsidiary which made micarta, an asbestos-containing laminate used in ship bulkheads, and Memphis, Tenn.-based International Paper Co., which distributed micarta – were not found liable.
+Two other cross-defendants – Westinghouse Electric Corp., a CBS Corp. subsidiary that made micarta, an asbestos-containing laminate used in ship bulkheads and Memphis, Tennessee-based International Paper Co., which distributed micarta – were not found liable.
 Linkus had previously settled with both parties.

 John Crane never made a settlement offer, said Palmer.